• Home

 • Place one layer of cake on a cake plate/stand.
 Pick a flavor of frosting.
 I started with the chocolate.

-• Take your vanilla frosting and pipe a ring going all the way around the cake, in the middle of the cake, where the two cakes meet.
-Then pipe a ring of chocolate frosting above and below the vanilla, going all the way around the cake.
+• Take your vanilla frosting and pipe a ring going all the way around the side of the cake, in the middle of the cake, where the two cakes meet.

 • Next, take a cake scraper or a large icing spatula and scrape the frosting all the way around the cake so it blends.
 It should be a thin layer.

-• Pop the entire cake in the fridge, uncovered.
+• Pop the entire cake in the fridge, uncovered. for 15-20 minutes.
 This will make it more stable to work with.

-• Place chocolate chips in a heat safe bowl.
-Place heavy cream in a pan on the stove over medium heat.
+• Place the 6 ounces chocolate chips in a heat safe bowl.
+Set aside.

 • Top with mini chocolate chips and chocolate and white sprinkles and nonpareils.